postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 ## Deploying the Postman Enterprise app

-Postman's Enterprise Application is a variant of Postman’s Desktop Application that offers greater control to administrators looking to deploy Postman at an enterprise level.
+Postman's Enterprise app is a variant of Postman’s Desktop app that offers greater control to administrators looking to deploy Postman at an enterprise level.
 It is available as an MSI package for Windows and PKG package for macOS, and supports silent installation, system-wide installation, and additional configurations to control how Postman is installed on users' devices.

-### Downloading the Postman Enterprise app
+## Downloading the Postman Enterprise app

 You must be a [Postman team admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to access the Postman Enterprise app package.